-After hanging out by myself, with no-one else visiting the whole time, I headed back to the house of Egberto for a coffee and a chat.
+After hanging out by myself, with no one else visiting the whole time, I headed back to their house of Egberto for a coffee and a chat.
 He explained to me about the maps he had and the 22 waterfalls.
 Egberto also showed me the sign he had made, completely carved in a strong piece of wood.
-He had even etched in the URL with a knife, this made me smile and just put our different lives into perspective.
+He had even etched the URL with a knife, this made me smile and just put our different lives into perspective.
 That piece of wood was his share button.
 It was great to chat with them although our discussions were short due to my Spanish.

-Egberto and his family never felt pressuring or seemed like they cared much about taking the money.
+Egberto and his family never felt pressured or seemed like they cared much about taking the money.
 I paid $5 for the guide and $1 for two coffees.
 I believe they can cook lunch for a few dollars also.
 I signed the guestbook and saw that they receive about 10 guests per week on average.
 Most are Panamanians but many are foreigners who are staying in Santa Fe and want to get off the beaten track from the regular tourist spots in Santa Fe (which aren’t crowded at all either!)

 If you are up for some exercise, some untouched waterfalls, and amazing mountain views, this is an epic adventure to give you a slice of Panamanian paradise.